teusH/MySense/README.md

 ## Description
 Software Infrastructure or framework for managing environmental sensors and data aquisition

+MySense is able to act as *air quality measurement kit* or *node broker*.
+As measurement kit MySense will collect measurements from sensors and forward the data to external data concentrators (databases as well data broker as eg mosquitto and influx), files eg spreadsheets, and display (Adafruit tiny display or console).
+As dataconcentrator MySense will connect to other data concentrator in stead of collecting the data from sensors.

+MySense sensor kits can also be build as LoRa sensorkits as e.g. using Marvin LoRa, LoPy PyCom controllers with dust and meteo sensors.
+In this case the data will be forwarded to LoRa dataconcentrators as eg The Things Network.
+MySense in data concentrator mode has the possiblity to collect these measurments data from e.g. the TTN MQTT dataconcentrator.

 ## Goal
 Provide a generalised dynamic Open Source based infrastructure to allow:
 * environmental measurements with sensors